-If you have been injured in a work-related accident due to a health and safety breach or a dangerous procedure, then our health and safety at work solicitor can help you claim the compensation you deserve.
+If you have been injured in a work-related accident due to a health and safety breach or a dangerous practices at work, then our health and safety at work solicitor can help you claim the compensation you deserve.
 Whilst taking legal action against your employer may seem daunting, it can make your workplace safer.
-The type of legal action can help to shine the spotlight on bad and dangerous practices as well and highlight any illegal practices that go against workplace health and safety and welfare regulations.
+The type of legal action can help to shine the spotlight on unsafe working conditions as well and highlight any illegal practices that go against workplace health and safety and welfare regulations.

 When you contact us, you will speak to one of our health and safety solicitors and they will listen to your story.
 From this, they will be able to understand if you have a case and if you do, they will start the process.
-Our work accident solicitors work on a no win no fee basis, so there is no financial risk to you. contact us today on 01616 966 229.
-You only have three years from the date of the accident to claim, so don't delay!
+Our work accident solicitors are experts in unsafe work environment lawsuit cases and work on a no win no fee basis, so there is no financial risk to you. contact us today on 0161 696 6235.
+You only have three years from the date of the accident to claim, so don't delay.

-All employers have a duty of care to their employees, but employees also have a responsibility not to put themselves in danger.
+All employers have a duty of care to their employees, but employees also have a responsibility to ensure that any unsafe working practices are eliminated from the workplace.
 Health and safety in the workplace is paramount and keeps everyone on or near the premises safe.
 Before you step foot in the workplace, your employer should have already carried out a risk assessment of the area in which you will be working as well as a risk assessment for the type of work you are going to do.
+This ensures that you are not expected to work in unsafe working conditions and that there is not an unsafe system of work that puts any employees at risk.

-In places where there are five or more employees, an employer is required to make an official record of the assessment, documenting the risks to an employee’s health and safety as well as the procedures or safety parameters they will put into place to remedy the problem.
+In places where there are five or more employees, an employer is required to make an official record of the assessment, documenting the risks to an employee’s health and safety as well as the procedures or safety parameters they will put into place to remedy an unsafe work environment (if one is deemed to be).

 However, not all employers will follow these safety procedures and will allow dangerous practices to happen on their premises, resulting in injury to employees.